cloudmesh/cloudmesh-pi-burn/README.md

 ## FAQ and Hints

-Here, we provide some usefule FAQs and hints.
+Here, we provide some useful FAQs and hints.

 ### Can I use the LEDs on the PI Motherboard?

-Typically this LED is used to communicate some system related information.
-However `cms pi` can controll it to switch status on and off.
+Typically this LED is used to communicate some system-related information.
+However `cms pi` can control it to switch status on and off.
 This is helpful if you like to showcase a particular state in the PI.
 Please look at the manual page.
-An esample is
+An example is

 ```bash
 $ cms pi led red off HOSTNAME